Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 #### CSS/Theming
 This deals with a customized version of the i5k_bootstrap theme.
 It styles certain fields to be italic based on biological standards.
 The second post_migration script removes inline `<i></i>` tags from the database where they don't belong.
 The CSS used for this site will be responsible for applying italics to these strings.

+#### Permissions
+By default, Tripal does not automatically set content types to be viewable by anybody except for admin and tripal admin users.
+For content types that we want site visitors to see, we need to set these permissions.
+ 1. Navigate to `admin/people/permissions` in the browser.
+ 2. In the **Tripal** section, check the "ANONYMOUS USER" box for any content types you'd like users to be able to view (or otherwise access - be careful).
+    - *Organism:* View Content